MicrosoftDocs/VBA-Docs/api/Excel.ProtectedViewWindow.Left.md

 # ProtectedViewWindow.Left property (Excel)

-Returns or sets a value that represents the distance, in points, from the left edge of the client area to the left edge of the  **Protected View** window.
+Returns or sets a value that represents the distance, in points, from the left edge of the client area to the left edge of the Protected View window.
 Read/write

 ## Syntax

 _expression_.**Left**

-_expression_ A variable that represents a '[ProtectedViewWindow](Excel.ProtectedViewWindow.md)' object.
+_expression_ A variable that represents a **[ProtectedViewWindow](Excel.ProtectedViewWindow.md)** object.

 ## Return value